Sterling boosted by consumer confidence and housing data

 Though data since the vote suggests consumer demand has been resilient, investors are anxious that foreign capital will dry up, leaving Britain's already huge current account deficit vulnerable to further widening.
 And much uncertainty remains over the deal Britain will strike with the rest of the EU.

-Prime Minister Theresa May told her cabinet which met after a few weeks of holiday calm that they must deliver on Brexit.
+Traders will eye a cabinet meeting that Prime Minister Theresa May will hold after a few weeks of holiday calm.
 The meeting comes amid growing speculation on when Britain will formally start divorce proceedings.
 May has said she will not trigger Article 50 of the EU's Lisbon treaty to start the exit procedure until next year.

-"Brexit has become more of a gradual process," strategists at Societe Generale said, adding they still wanted to sell the pound against the dollar at higher levels.
-(Reporting by Anirban Nag; Editing by Catherine Evans)
+"Brexit has become more of a gradual process," strategists at Societe Generale said.
+"There is a special UK cabinet meeting being convened today to discuss the Brexit agenda with the key issue being whether to continue with single market access."
+(Reporting by Anirban Nag; Editing by Toby Chopra)